aidandenlinger/autocopr/README.md

   `dry-run` acts like `check` but will always exit with 0 regardless of updates.
   See the `--help` output for more details.

+- `--ignore <SPEC_PATH>` will ignore the given spec file.
+The path must be relative to the folder with spec files you're checking.

 - `-v / --verbose` will print additional information to stdout.

 - `--github-token` allows you to pass in a github token to use the GraphQL API,